slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 this signature as shown in pseudocode on the right.

 Additionally, your app should respect the timeliness of requests.
-Without this, attackers can replay requests to your server after.
+Without this, attackers can replay requests to your server.
 This is also shown in the pseudocode on the right.

 You should read the [UI Hooks Security](/docs/ui-hooks-security) section before deploying anything to production.